 Winner of the 2021 Montgomery County Poet Laureate Competition

 The Annual Caesura Poetry Festival & Retreat is a weekend of inspiration and relaxation for the poetry community.
 This year we are going to host a virtual event, expand to a whole week and include books with your ticket purchase.
 The event will feature workshops, poetry readings and an opportunity to enjoy time with other members of the poetry community.
 Follow us on FB & Instagram for up to date details.

-The First Thursday Poetry Reading Series is hosted on a monthly basis September through May at Farley’s Bookshop in New Hope, PA beginning at 7 PM.
-The reading is followed by a Q&A with the poets and an open reading (one poem per poet), so bring a poem (yours or that of a favorite poet) to share!
+The First Thursday Poetry Reading Series is usually hosted on a monthly basis September through May at Farley’s Bookshop in New Hope, PA beginning at 7 PM.
+The readings are followed by a Q&A with the poets and an open reading (one poem per poet), so bring a poem (yours or that of a favorite poet) to share.

 Join Philadelphia Stories editors and top-name poets for the LitLife Poetry Conference, hosted annually in early April.
 Enjoy a day of master classes, discussions, readings, and more — including a celebration of the Montgomery County Poet Laureate and Sandy Crimmins Poetry Prize winners.